by Texas Homesteader ~

 Easy Italian Soup Ingredients

 I always have ground pork in the freezer due to RancherMan’s hunting talent with the oh-so-many wild hogs on our property.
-So I brought a pound from the freezer and let it thaw in the refrigerator overnight.
+I even usually have pre-cooked ground meat with sauteed onions & garlic already made and sectioned into 1.5 – 2 cup portions.
+So I brought a portion from the freezer and let it thaw in the refrigerator overnight.

-While the meat is cooking I simmer about 1/2 cup of elbow macaroni for 8-10 minutes & drain.
+Since my meat already contains the onions & garlic, I chop a rib of celery to cook along with the pasta.
+So I toss the chopped celery into the simmering water along with about 1/2 cup of elbow macaroni.
+I allow it to simmer for 8-10 minutes & drain.
 Done & done!
 Now it’s time to assemble my soup.

 Putting The Soup Together